Piracy off the coast of Somalia: Trials

 On 1 April 2010, was on patrol off the Somali coast when it took fire from men in a small skiff.
 After chasing down the skiff and its mothership, US military captured five Somalis.
 Judge Raymond A. Jackson, a Federal District Court judge in Norfolk, Virginia threw out the piracy charge, which dates from enactment in 1819 when piracy was defined only as robbery at sea.
 The penalty for piracy is mandatory life in prison.
 The U.S. government appealed the ruling.
 In March 2011 the five Somalis were sentenced to life for piracy to run consecutively with the 80-year term.
 In the same month 13 Somalis and one Yemeni suspected of hijacking and killing four Americans aboard a yacht made their first appearance in federal court in Norfolk.

 On 28 January 2011, pursuant to the naval engagement of the pirate mother vessel MV Prantalay (a hijacked Thai trawler) by Car Nicobar-class fast attack craft INS Cankarso, the Indian Navy and the Indian Coast Guard killed 10 pirates and apprehended 15, while rescuing 20 Thai and Burmese fishermen that were held aboard the ship as hostages.
 The rescued fishermen were sent to Kochi while the 15 pirates, of Somali, Ethiopian and Kenyan origin, were taken to Mumbai.
 The Mumbai Police confirmed that they registered a case against the pirates for attempt to murder and various other provisions under the Indian Penal Code and the Passports Act for entering the Indian waters without permission.

-In May 2012, a U.S. federal appeals court upheld the convictions of five pirates, a decision which prosecutors described as the first United States-based piracy convictions in 190 years.
+In May 2012, a U.S. federal appeals court upheld the convictions of five pirates, a decision that prosecutors described as the first United States-based piracy convictions in 190 years.

 In October 2013, Mohamed Abdi Hassan ("Afweyne") was arrested in Belgium for having allegedly masterminded the 2009 hijacking of the Belgian dredge vessel Pompei, abducted its crew, and participated in a criminal organization.
 According to federal prosecutor Johan Delmulle, Hassan was responsible for the hijacking of dozens of commercial ships from 2008 to 2013.
 In March 2016, Hassan was tried in Bruges and sentenced to twenty years imprisonment for leading the 2009 hijacking of the Pompei.

+In 2024, India was to prosecute the 35 Somali pirates that its navy captured off a hijacked ship.